All-In-One Solutions and Page Builders

 When building your website, selecting a good “theme” and “page builder” are two of the first decisions you need to make besides hosting.
 A WordPress theme is a delineated folder of code files that determine the overall look, layout, and base functionality of a website beyond that provided by WordPress itself.
 There are literally thousands of themes in WordPress as well, ranging from developer-oriented skeletons that do little but provide a good foundation to build a custom theme with, all the way to something like Avada that is an entire out-of-the-box solution meant to do as much as possible for you.
 We’ve already discussed the issues with these type of theme/page-builder/etc. behemoths and their entrenched persistence in WordPress today.
 Other themes are built or optimized for compatibility with popular page builders, Gutenberg, or both.

 There are also single-purpose themes tailored to specific types of websites that look good and provide relevant functionality, but are otherwise very rigid in design and customization options.
-Fully custom themes, even if done well, are similar to these kinds of rigid, single-purpose themes but are often even more rigid.
-In addition, unlike themes available in the marketplace, fully custom themes are developed for individual clients and require ongoing investment for maintenance and updates.
+Fully custom themes done by a theme developer for a particular project, even if done well, are similar to these kinds of rigid, single-purpose themes but are often even more rigid because unlike themes available in the marketplace, fully custom themes are developed for individual clients and require ongoing investment for maintenance and updates.
 Too often websites with custom themes become outdated security risks within a few short years, unable to adapt to newer plugins or fully utilize the evolving capabilities of WordPress.
 With the single-purpose themes that are made available in the marketplace, customization is limited but you can typically expect updates from developers actively maintaining them.
 While custom themes may at first appear to be ideal solutions to achieve tailored design and functionality, they do so at the expense of the adaptability and sustainability that is otherwise an inherent benefit of WordPress.

 Finally, there are the very few Gutenberg-based themes that are lightweight, fully customizable, and as user-friendly as possible, given the extensive capabilities that they provide.
 In our view, these represent the gold standard of WordPress themes that offer the best of all worlds.